Kubernetes Node Recycling

 When to use recycle vs delete

-Recycling is the recommended way to proactively replace a node.
+Recycle is the recommended way to proactively replace a node.
 It minimizes disruption by ensuring extra capacity arrives before the old node is removed.
+The pool size stays the same throughout the process.

 How to request a recycle